 6. Enable Firewall

-The most critical part of cPanel security is enabling Firewall as it denies all the unwanted connections to the server.
+The most critical part of cPanel security is keeping Firewall enabled as it refuses all the unwanted connections to the server.

-CSF is a commonly used firewall and is supported by cPanel and manageable via WHM interface.
+CSF is most commonly used as a firewall for cPanel and its easily manageable via WHM interface.

 - Download CSF package